Sr1n1ha/coding-challenges/Readme.md

 ## How you will be judged
 You will be scored on,

-- coding style, comments, and logging
+- coding style, comments, and logging (20%)
-- design patterns and algorithms
+- design patterns and algorithms (20%)
-- solution design - structure and quality
+- solution design - structure and quality (20%)
-- appropriate use of source control
+- use of source control and documentation (20%)
-- considerations for CI/CD/DevExp
+- considerations for CI/CD/DevExp (10%)
-- bonus points for unit/E2E tests
+- some basic unit/functional/E2E tests (10%)

 ## Tests

 - [Sr. Software Engineer Frontend focused](Sr-Software-Engineer-FE.md)

+## Finally
+Once you finished the test, either send us a pull request or URL for your Github repository.